 Spring Planting Season Safety Tips

-- Encourage youth involvement on the farm, but make sure to match age and ability level with each chore.
+Encourage youth involvement but make sure to match age and ability level with each chore.
 Also, develop a set of guidelines for your family, so each member knows what they can and can’t do on the farm.
-Always know where children are on the farm and ensure safe practices.
+Always know where children are on the farm and ensure safe practices for kids.

 Together we can keep Wisconsin strong and safe